hehonglu123/Cognex_driver/docs/cognex_setup.md

 ### Configure Communication

 Select "Communication" and set to TCP/IP.
-Configure the "Server Host Name" to the IP address of the computer/device running the driver.
-Use the `ipconfig` command on Windows or the `ip a` command on linux to find the IP address.
-There may be several IP addresses.
-Pick the one with the same subnet as the sensor IP address.
-The port should be 3000.
+Configure the "Server Host Name" to be empty.
+When empty, the device will act as a server.
+Note that this is a change from previous versions of this driver that used a reverse socket.
+The port must be 3000.

 ![](images/cognex_communication.png)